 To ensure important emails aren't missed, regularly check the Quarantine folder in Microsoft Outlook or through the Microsoft 365 Security Center.

-Test your emails before sending
+Test emails before sending

 To improve your email deliverability and avoid being flagged as spam, it’s important to follow the sending guidelines set by major email providers.
 Below are some general best practices recommended by Google, Microsoft, Yahoo, and Apple: